Greene County Sheriff responds to burning allegations - NewsBreak

 Arnott says his deputies didn’t light a match to anything.

-“We identified there’s at least 12 areas, large areas of debris, but we looked at the most hazardous locations,” Arnott said.
-“We raked and used pitchforks and things like that piled them up in piles.”
+“We identified there are at least 12 areas, large areas of debris, but we looked at the most hazardous locations,” Arnott said.
+“We raked and used pitchforks and things like that and piled them up in piles.”

 Arnott told KOLR10 reporters he knows who set the fire but is keeping that person’s identity confidential for safety reasons.